Jean-MarcHarvengt/VGA_t4/README.md

 - Vgatest make use of the very limited GFX api offered.
 - Vgatestalign highlights colors smearing issue.
 - Thanks to darthvader for the GFX routines integration and the testing!
+- more examples at https://github.com/Jean-MarcHarvengt/MCUME, Amiga and Atari ST emulation up to 640x480!!!!

 ---